 Because L. monocytogenes multiplies intracellularly, control of listeriosis requires cell-mediated immunity; thus, the following people are at high risk:

-Pregnant women are also at increased risk of developing listerial infection, which can spread antepartum and intrapartum from mother to child and can cause abortion or early infant death.
+Pregnant women are also at increased risk of developing listerial infection, which is usually mild.
+However, the infection can spread antepartum and intrapartum from mother to child and can cause abortion, stillbirth, premature birth, or early infant death.

 Primary listerial bacteremia is rare and causes high fever without localizing symptoms and signs.
 Endocarditis, peritonitis, osteomyelitis, septic arthritis, cholecystitis, and pleuropneumonia may occur.
 Febrile gastroenteritis may occur after ingestion of contaminated food.
 Listerial bacteremia during pregnancy can cause intrauterine infection, chorioamnionitis, premature labor, fetal death, or neonatal infections.

-Meningitis is due to Listeria in about 20% of cases in neonates and in patients > 60 yr.
+Meningitis is due to Listeria in up to 20% of cases in neonates and in patients > age 60.
 Twenty percent of cases progress to cerebritis, either diffuse encephalitis or, rarely, rhombencephalitis and abscesses; rhombencephalitis manifests as altered consciousness, cranial nerve palsies, cerebellar signs, and motor or sensory loss.

 Oculoglandular listeriosis can cause ophthalmitis and regional lymph node enlargement (Parinaud syndrome).
 It may follow conjunctival inoculation and, if untreated, may progress to bacteremia and meningitis.

-Listerial meningitis is best treated with ampicillin 2 g IV q 4 h.
-Most authorities recommend adding gentamicin (1 mg/kg IV q 8 h) based on synergy in vitro.
+Listerial meningitis is best treated with ampicillin 2 g IV every 4 hours.
+Most authorities recommend adding gentamicin (1 mg/kg IV every 8 hours) based on synergy in vitro.
 Cephalosporins are not effective.
-For treatment of neonatal meningitis, see Neonatal Bacterial Meningitis : Organism-specific antibiotic therapy.
+For treatment of neonatal meningitis, see Organism-specific antibiotic therapy Organism-specific antibiotic therapy Neonatal bacterial meningitis is inflammation of the meninges due to bacterial invasion.
+Signs are those of sepsis, central nervous system irritation (eg, lethargy, seizures, vomiting, irritability... read more .

-Endocarditis and primary listerial bacteremia are treated with ampicillin 2 g IV q 4 h plus gentamicin (for synergy) given for 6 wk (for endocarditis) or 2 wk (for bacteremia) beyond defervescence.
-Oculoglandular listeriosis and listerial dermatitis should respond to erythromycin 10 mg/kg po q 6 h, continued until 1 wk after defervescence.
+Endocarditis and primary listerial bacteremia are treated with ampicillin 2 g IV every 4 hours plus gentamicin (for synergy) given for 6 weeks (for endocarditis) or 2 weeks (for bacteremia) beyond defervescence.
+Oculoglandular listeriosis and listerial dermatitis should respond to erythromycin 10 mg/kg orally every 6 hours, continued until 1 week after defervescence.
 Cephalosporins have no in vitro activity and should not be used; failures with vancomycin have been reported.
-Trimethoprim/sulfamethoxazole 5/25 mg/kg IV q 8 h is an alternative.
+Trimethoprim/sulfamethoxazole 5/25 mg/kg IV every 8 hours is an alternative.
 Linezolid is active in vitro, but clinical experience is lacking.

 Because food contamination is common and because L. monocytogenes can reproduce at refrigerator temperatures, lightly contaminated food can become heavily contaminated during refrigeration.
 This problem is of particular concern when foods (eg, refrigerated ready-to-eat foods) are eaten without further cooking.
-Thus, appropriate food hygiene is important, particularly for at-risk people (eg, immunocompromised patients, pregnant women, the elderly).
+Thus, appropriate food hygiene is important, particularly for at-risk people (eg, immunocompromised patients, pregnant women, older people).
 Those at risk should avoid eating the following:

 Soft cheeses (eg, feta, Brie, Camembert)